 Risk No 1 Local Plan A1 Vulnerability Trigger Consequence Risk Owner On-going changes to Planning system increase importance of having up to date Local Plan.
 Failure to make timely decisions and adhere to Local Development Scheme Project Plan.
 Reduced ability to manage development in line with local priorities.
 Failure to provide strategic direction for future development, and housing etc for future needs.
-John Preston Changes in government planning policy require new Local Plan to take approaches significantly different from predecessors eg Duty to Co-operate, release Green Belt.
+Derek Macnab Changes in government planning policy require new Local Plan to take approaches significantly different from predecessors eg Duty to Co-operate, release Green Belt.
 Failure of Council to approve a draft plan in line with National Planning Policy Framework.
 Plan not "sound", leading for further delay, wasted resources, and vulnerability to planning appeal decisions.
 Difficulties in implementing "Duty to Co-operate" may make it difficult or impossible to achieve "sound" Local Plan in timely fashion Inability to agree, particularly on amount and distribution of objectively assessed development needs.
 As above Failure to make timely progress increases likelihood of "planning by appeal" Failure to adhere to Local Development Scheme leads to developers making significant planning applications in advance of new Plan.
 Significant diversion of professional resources to appeals.
 Risk of costs awards against Council.
 Potential lost opportunity for infrastructure and other provision due to outdated/National Planning Policy Framework non-compliant policies Development which is inappropriate in location/scale/type Loss/sickness of key staff and recruitment difficulties or inappropriate resource provision hold back progress.
 Loss/long term absence of key staff.
 Delay in progress Potential need for rework due to loss of "corporate memory".

-Risk No 1 Local Plan - Action Plan Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Project management approach in place including regular updates, resource planning.
+Risk No 1 Local Plan - Action Plan 1 Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Project management approach in place including regular updates, resource planning.
 Project plan needs to incorporate more time for political engagement at key decision points.
-Agree mechanisms and timing with lead members, incorporate in revised project plan Glen Chipp John Preston Anna Cronin Future adherence to project plan.
+Agree mechanisms and timing with lead members, incorporate in revised project plan Derek Macnab Future adherence to project plan.
 Project plan ongoing.
 MB review 6 weekly Finalise key evidence esp. re development need to summer 2014.
 Cabinet to agree draft plan for consultation September 2014, Consultation November 2014- January 2015.
-Local Development Scheme reviewed July 2013.
-Local Development Scheme now out of date (Nov 13).
-Review Local Development Scheme on basis of new project plan, when agreed (see above) Anna Cronin Glen Chipp Local Development Scheme remains robust As necessary Review likely June/July 2014 Workshops for EFDC and Town/Parish councillors on key issues to enhance awareness and understanding of new government requirements.
+Local Development Scheme due for revision July 2014.
+Local Development Scheme to be considered by Cabinet 21 July 2014.
+Review Local Development Scheme on basis of new project plan, (see above) Derek Macnab Local Development Scheme remains robust As necessary Review likely within 12 months Workshops for EFDC and Town/Parish councillors on key issues to enhance awareness and understanding of new government requirements.
 Workshops popular and helpful but not a mechanism for strategic decision making.
 Supplement workshops with other forms of briefing to EFDC members as agreed with leading members.
-John Preston Anna Cronin Timely decision making in line with project plan.
+Derek Macnab Timely decision making in line with project plan.
 As necessary Engagement with other key stakeholders eg ad hoc meetings with Town/Parish councils, Resident Associations, use of Forester and website.
-Limited, as tends to be reactive, resource intensive, and consistent messages difficult to develop in light of uncertainties over project plan Develop strategic communications plan and implement See above re project plan Glen Chipp Anna Cronin Stakeholders feel well informed about process and decisions (though they may not agree).
+Limited, as tends to be reactive, resource intensive, and consistent messages difficult to develop in light of uncertainties over project plan Develop strategic communications plan and implement See above re project plan Derek Macnab Stakeholders feel well informed about process and decisions (though they may not agree).
 Informed responses to public consultation.
 Less need for reactive communications.
-As necessary Establish communications approach by mid June 2014
+As necessary Establish communications approach by mid September 2014